COVID-19 vaccine by September? Oxford group leaps ahead

 "The animals were then exposed to heavy quantities of the virus that is causing the pandemic -- exposure that had consistently sickened other monkeys in the lab.
 But more than 28 days later, all six were healthy," Dr Vincent Munster, the researcher who conducted the test, was quoted as saying by NYT.

-The NYT repot, however, stressed that immunity in monkeys does not mean that the vaccine will provide the same degree of protection for humans.
+The NYT report, however, stressed that immunity in monkeys does not mean that the vaccine will provide the same degree of protection for humans.